Camp Hill line: Reinstatement of passenger services

+Initial reopening plans

-The reinstatement of local rail services to the former Camp Hill line has been a long-term aspiration of the city, and during 2007, Birmingham City Council announced that they were looking into the possibility of reopening the line between Kings Norton and Birmingham Moor Street via the construction of a railway viaduct from Sparkbrook to Bordesley, where trains would be taken into Birmingham Moor Street station.
-In October 2007, a 1,500-name petition was handed in to the council asking for the line to be re-opened.
+The reinstatement of local rail services to the former Camp Hill line had been a long-term aspiration of the city.
+During 2007, Birmingham City Council announced that they were looking into the possibility of reopening the line between Kings Norton and Birmingham Moor Street via the construction of a railway viaduct from Sparkbrook to Bordesley, where trains would be taken into Birmingham Moor Street station.
+In October 2007, a 1,500-name petition was delivered to the council calling for the line to be re-opened.
+The 2007 proposed station sites were Moseley, Kings Heath, and Hazelwell.
 In 2013 the proposal was shelved indefinitely.
-The 2007 proposed station sites were Moseley, Kings Heath, and Hazelwell.

-In 2016, the newly created West Midlands Combined Authority revived the plans to restore local passenger services to the line, and declared it one of their priority transport schemes to be delivered by 2025.
+In 2016, the newly created West Midlands Combined Authority revived the plans to restore local passenger services to the line and declared it one of their priority transport schemes to be delivered by 2025.

-In 2017, the newly elected Mayor of the West Midlands, Andy Street, pledged to get work started on restoring services to the line by 2020.
-Officials were said to be investigating the business case for a fourth station at Balsall Heath (previously called Brighton Road).
+In 2017, officials were said to be investigating the business case for a fourth station at Balsall Heath (previously called Brighton Road).
 This would mean and Camp Hill would be the only stations not to be reopened.

-In August 2017, West Midlands Trains announced plans as part of their franchise deal that the line would reopen by December 2019 as part of a £1 billion investment in the West Midlands.
+In August 2017, West Midlands Trains announced plans as part of their franchise deal to reopen the stations by December 2019 as part of a £1 billion investment in the West Midlands.
 This included a new station at Moseley.

-In February 2018 Street said that the viaduct would not immediately be needed to open the line.
+In February 2018, West Midlands mayor, Andy Street said that the viaduct would not immediately be needed to open the line.
 Hereford to Birmingham New Street trains – currently routed via University Station – would be diverted along the Camp Hill line to serve the three new stations, meaning that extra capacity at Birmingham New Street would not be required.
-This would also facilitate through train operation toward Shrewsbury.
+This would also facilitate through train operation toward Shrewsbury. in 2019, the line was identified by Campaign for Better Transport as a priority 1 candidate for reopening.